RavinSG/obsidian-cyber/Network Design Concepts.md

 ### Logical Segmentation

 Logical segmentation is done *using software or settings rather than a physical separation* using difference deices.
-Virtual local area networks (VLANs) are a common method of providing logical segmentation.
-VLAN tags are applied to packets that are part of a VLAN, and systems on that virtual network segment see them like they would in a physical network segment.
+Virtual local area networks (VLANs) are a common method of providing logical segmentation. [[Virtual Local Area Network|VLAN]] tags are applied to packets that are part of a VLAN, and systems on that virtual network segment see them like they would in a physical network segment.
 Attacks against logical segmentation attempt to bypass the software controls that separate traffic to allow traffic to be sent or received from other regions.

 ### High Availability